Feb 2021 STATUS: OPEN

 Chefs Warehouse Bree Street has reinvented itself and has launched as a pinchos and wine bar.
 With the loss of our international visitors it makes sense to have a concept that everyone can afford.
 The head of the new kitchen is Chef Gordon Logan.
 He is excited to be able to enjoy the creative license to create delicious dishes that reflect real food with real flavours.
 There will be no foams and spooms and twisps and dry ice here.
 Simply pop in for a snack and a glass of wine – or stay for the evening and work your way through the menu!

 RECOMMENDED FOR THOSE WHO WANT TO EXPERIENCE A REAL TASTE OF CAPE TOWN FLAVOURS!

 Opened their doors: Mid-December 2020.
-Current Status JAN 2021: OPEN.
+Current Status FEB 2021: OPEN.
 Opening hours keep changing so the best idea is to google MAKERS LANDING and check the hours that come up.
-Update on 20 Jan – Open during the day Friday, Saturday and Sunday.
-Hours have been modified due to the liquor ban and curfew.
+Update on 11 Feb – Open during the day Friday, Saturday and Sunday.

 Makers Landing is the perfect market to head to if you want to try truly local South African flavours.
 This market celebrates our fresh produce, tip to tail dining and all of the best of our local flavours.